 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

-It’s more important than ever to ensure you and your loved ones are safe by preparing a comprehensive car emergency kit or car survival kit, especially for winter.
+It’s more important than ever to ensure you and your loved ones are safe by preparing a comprehensive car emergency survival kit, especially for winter.
 You never know when you might be left stranded in the middle of nowhere.
 Preparing for this possible event could save your life.

 That’s why we’ve compiled this comprehensive survival kit list of essential items and key tips.
 Use our car survival kit checklist to ensure you’re ready for any possible breakdown or stranding scenario.